-Goal 9.
+Goal 10.
 A small-scale, neighborhood-serving commercial main street with a vibrant pedestrian atmosphere and historic charm, within walking distance of courtyard style multi-family housing and John Muir High School.

-- 9.a.
+- 10.a.
 Neighborhood Core.
-Foster a two-block commercial main street between Wyoming and Montana Streets with diverse commercial uses that will serve as a focal point for surrounding neighborhoods. - 9.b.
+Foster a two-block commercial main street between Wyoming and Montana Streets with diverse commercial uses that will serve as a focal point for surrounding neighborhoods. - 10.b.
 Lincoln/Wyoming Intersection.
-Establish the Lincoln Avenue and Wyoming Street intersection as a prominent gateway to the neighborhood commercial core with public open space opportunities at John Muir High School and the Kettle's Nursery property. - 9.c.
+Establish the Lincoln Avenue and Wyoming Street intersection as a prominent gateway to the neighborhood commercial core with public open space opportunities at John Muir High School and the Kettle's Nursery property. - 10.c.
 Adaptive Reuse.
-Encourage sensitive reuse of existing buildings to achieve the preservation and rehabilitation of both designated and undesignated historic properties. - 9.d.
+Encourage sensitive reuse of existing buildings to achieve the preservation and rehabilitation of both designated and undesignated historic properties. - 10.d.
+Architectural Style.
+New development should complement the existing architecture and reference the turn-of-the-century storefronts found in the district. - 10.e.
 Multi-family Housing.
-Support multi-family housing that reflects the neighborhood's historic residential and commercial character, and complements John Muir High School. - 9.e.
+Support multi-family housing that reflects the neighborhood's historic residential and commercial character, and complements John Muir High School. - 10.f.
 Proximity to Services.
-Allow for neighborhood businesses that provide everyday shops and services within walking distance for residents. - 9.f.
+Allow for neighborhood businesses that provide everyday shops and services within walking distance for residents. - 10.g.
 Ground Floor Uses.
 Balance the desire for active ground floor uses with changing market demand by allowing use flexibility while restricting uses that do not meet the overall vision for the subarea.

-- 9.g.
+- 10.h.
 Ground Floor Design.
-Incorporate design standards and guidelines relating to entrances, transparency, and other elements that help activate the ground floor and create a connection between the public and private realms. - 9.h.
+Incorporate design features that help activate the ground floor and create a connection between the public and private realms. - 10.i.
 Historic Resources.
-Preserve architecturally and culturally significant structures, and encourage future alterations or repairs to maintain the resource's character-defining features. - 9.i.
+Preserve architecturally and culturally significant structures, and encourage future alterations or repairs to maintain the resource's character-defining features. - 10.j.
 Setbacks.
-Minimize building setbacks to reinforce the historic streetwall, and use any setback area to provide additional sidewalk, amenities or aesthetic enhancements to activate the public realm. - 9.j.
+Minimize main street building setbacks to reinforce the historic streetwall, and use any setback area to provide additional sidewalk, amenities or aesthetic enhancements to activate the public realm. - 10.k.
 Shade.
-Ensure that areas adjacent to local businesses are comfortably shaded through the provision of awnings, street trees, and/or shade umbrellas as appropriate. - 9.k.
+Ensure that areas adjacent to local businesses are comfortably shaded through the provision of awnings, street trees, and/or other shade elements as appropriate. - 10.1.
 Kettle's Nursery Building.
-Create site-specific guidelines for the appropriate rehabilitation of the building that acknowledges its importance and celebrates its history. - 9.1.
+Create site-specific guidelines for the appropriate rehabilitation of the building that acknowledges its importance and celebrates its history. - 10.m.
 Freeway Adjacent Parcels.
-Limit development of PS zoned sites and new parcels abutting the I-210 freeway to non-residential uses consistent with the LASP-CL Zoning District.
+Limit development of PS zoned sites and new parcels abutting the I-210 freeway to non-residential uses consistent with the LA-CL zoning district.